openenclave/openenclave/docs/GettingStartedDocs/Edger8rGettingStarted.md

 };
 ```

-Because the marshaling code is marshaling the value in and out of the enclave do not pass the same pointer to multiple threads and expect them all to share the same memory location.
-They won't.
-If you were to run an atomic increment on the pointer in the enclave, that atomic operation will not be done on the memory in the host address space so multiple threads accessing this can cause unreliable results.
+The marshaling of parameters into the enclave will allocate memory in the enclave and, if it is an `in` parameter, will copy your version of the data into it.
+This means that if you call into multiple enclave functions at the same time, as in from multiple threads, with the same pointer you are going to get confusing results and the last function to return will probably win by copying its own private copy back to the host,

 Pointer marshaling  is assuming you are only pointing to a single item and not an array.
 If you want a pointer to a buffer bigger, read on!